In China, a battle for public opinion over Ukraine pits facts against propaganda

 The Russian biolab conspiracy theory quickly spread online in China.
 A related hashtag on Weibo was viewed 180 million times, while a separate hashtag about Ukraine’s denial of making bioweapons was viewed only 3,500 times.

-Pro-Russian or anti-Western voices are the loudest online, as nationalist influencers and independently-run accounts publish more extreme claims.
+Pro-Russian or anti-Western voices are the loudest online, as nationalist influencers and independently run accounts publish more extreme claims.

 State media regularly cites Russian President Vladimir Putin’s purported mission to “denazify” Ukraine, without further explanation.
 Chinese media have published exposé-like reports on the Azov Battalion, the far-right militia that has fought for Ukraine since the start of the separatist conflict in 2014 and is known for its neo-Nazi ideology.